adihendro/Plants-vs-Zombies/README.md

 2. This game equipped with in-game sound effects.
 Make sure to turn your volume on.

 ### How to run the game:
+Just open PVZ.jar file
+#### or compile java files:
 1. Go to src folder
 2. Open command prompt (Windows) or terminal (macOS)
-3. Compile all .java files with command: <br>
+3. Compile all java files with command: <br>
    `javac Main.java World.java Actor.java Audio.java Plant.java Zombie.java Player.java Pea.java Sun.java Point.java`
 4. Run the program with command: `java Main`
 5. Enjoy!

 ### Tips:
-After compiling all .java files, you can create a jar file
+After compiling all java files, you can create a jar file
 1. Put PVZ.mf file in the compiled .class folder
 2. Create jar file with command:
    `jar cmf PVZ.mf PVZ.jar *.class Assets`